 - You cannot have more than one license.
 If you break this rule, a court may fine you up to \$5,000 or put you in jail.
 Keep your home state license and return any others. - You must notify your employer within 30 days of conviction for any traffic violations (except parking).
-This is true no matter what type of vehicle you are driving. - You must notify your motor vehicle licensing agency within 30 days if you are convicted in any other jurisdiction of any traffic violation (except parking).
-This is true no matter what type of vehicle you are driving. - You must notify your employer if your license is suspended, revoked, or canceled, or if you are disqualified from driving. - You must give your employer information on all driving jobs you have held for the past 10 years.
-You must do this when you apply for a commercial driving job. - No one can drive a commercial motor vehicle without a CDL.
-A court may fined you up to \$5,000 or put you in jail for breaking this rule.
+This is true no matter what type of vehicle you were driving.